lbelzile/math80667a/docs/02-hypothesis_testing.md

 **Learning objectives**:

-* Understanding the role of uncertainty in decision making and
+* Understanding the role of uncertainty in decision making.
 * Understanding the importance of signal-to-noise ratio as a measure of evidence.
 * Knowing the basic ingredients of hypothesis testing and being capable of correctly formulating and identifying these components in a paper.
 * Correctly interpreting $p$-values and confidence intervals for a parameter.